 - Audience engagement: How will you engage and encourage interaction with your audience?

-Proposals should be saved in PDF format and submitted via the conference’s online submission system (link coming soon).
+Proposals should be saved in PDF format and submitted via the conference’s online submission system http://easychair.org/conferences/?conf=ilrn2020.
+Please select the track that best suits the topic of your paper—either the Main Track or one of the Special Tracks (labeled with “ST”), the system permits you to create either an Academic or Practitioner Stream submission.
 Please note that submissions cannot be accepted via email.

 All presenters in the Practitioner Stream must register for the conference.
-They may do so at the Practitioner rate, provided they will not also be presenting any Academic Stream papers.
+They may do so at the Practitioner rate, provided they are not listed as authors on any Academic Stream papers.